-Proposed Timeline for FMGs
+Proposed Timeline for Foreign Medical Graduates

 If you are thinking about applying to Residency in the United States, you should start planning during your first year of medical school.
 The way Medical Schools and hospitals are organized in Poland, is very different from the way things are done in the United States.
-US residency application reviewers want to see that you know what those differences are BEFORE you apply!
+US residency application reviewers want to make sure that you know what those differences are BEFORE you apply!
 That means, you need to plan on doing at least a couple of rotations (clerkships or clinical courses during the second half of your studies) in the United States and score relatively high on your USMLE Steps 1, 2CK, and 2CS.
 This is a timeline noting approximately when you want to have certain things done if you want to start residency the summer of your graduation from medical school.

 - Ask yourself: Do you have a general idea of what you want to specialize in? (if not, check out this book: The Ultimate Guide to Choosing a Medical Specialty).
 Most medical students don’t know what they want to specialize in, but it’s good to start thinking about it early so you can start building a better-than-average understanding of the field.